4ur1X/Intro_to_IM/Final Project/JOURNAL.md

 <img src="https://github.com/ronit-singh/Intro_to_IM/blob/main/Final%20Project/GIF%20Demos/nascar_day2.gif" height="230"> &emsp;&emsp;

 **EXTRA INFO** : The customize screen has several car modification options as you can see in the GIF.
-The car model as well as color can also be changed.
+As of now, only the car model as well as color can be changed.

 I could finish customize screen today and accomplish most of the part for actual gameplay (still incomplete).
 I couldn't work on designing the race tracks, so I'll continue with it the next day.